 Red 3 (grade) 12.6km with 580m ascent, 495m descent

 Leaving Grasmere, climb steeply to Grisedale Hause where the large tarn of the same name sits in the col. Roll downhill towards Patterdale, another superb Lakeland valley descent.
 Options are given today to climb St Sunday Crag or Helvellyn on the way to Patterdale.

-Guesthouse in Patterdale or Glenridding
+Guesthouse in Patterdale or Glenridding (breakfast)

 Some of the highest walking of the CTC is over the High Street mountain range.
 The CTC's high-point of Kidsty Pike (792m) comes just before the long drop to Haweswater.
 We walk the length of this reservoir and beyond through fields to Shap.

-Guesthouse in Shap
+Guesthouse in Shap (breakfast)

 With the Lakes firmly behind you, enjoy this long, gentle stage across low moorland and through fields.
 On the way, detour to Orton for supplies.
 Arrive in bustling Kirkby Stephen, one of the largest villages on the route and boasting several pubs.

 Guesthouse in Kirkby Stephen

 Red 3 (grade) 18.9km with 545m ascent, 400m descent